What is Cognitive abilities testing?

 4. Cognitive ability tests save time and money

-Frank L. Schmidt’s 1998 study determined that cognitive tests were the most cost-effective method of hiring great employees.
+Frank L. Schmidt’s 1998 study determined that cognitive ability assessment were the most cost-effective method of hiring great employees.
 Pre-screening applicants with ten-minute cognitive assessment tests can help employers avoid from interviewing too many candidates, thereby saving them time and money.

-5. Cognitive ability tests avoid bias—when used correctly
+5. Cognitive ability test avoid bias—when used correctly

 With cognitive abilities testing, recruiters can evaluate a candidate for their actual intelligence rather than their resume of past jobs, and standardise the recruitment process to eliminate subconscious ideas of what intelligence may look like.